therealseeds/seeds-sdk-unity/README.md

 ###2.
 Configure the Seeds prefab

-Select the Seeds prefab in the bottom Project view in  Assets/Seeds and in the right inspector panel input "http://dash.playseeds.com" as your Server URL and use "test" (or your own app_key if you have one already) for the Application Key.
+Select the Seeds prefab in the Project view in Assets/Seeds and in the inspector panel input "http://dash.playseeds.com" as your Server URL and use "test" (or your own app_key if you have one already) for the Application Key.
+Make sure that the "Auto Initialize" check box is checked.

 ###3.
 Display the Seeds promo interstitial